Artistic Director Risa Brainin talked with Jim Sirianni about her creative process

 - To establish UC Santa Barbara as a magnet for the creation of new work.

 While professional theaters are not always able to take a risk on fully producing new work, LAUNCH PAD offers the playwright the chance to work on the play in a safe environment with students who are deeply engaged and hungry to learn how this process works.
+Each academic year, one play is developed as a Preview Production.
 These Preview Productions are fully realized, allowing the playwright to see their work in three dimensions.

 “What Risa Brainin has created at UCSB is entirely rare, but extremely necessary, to the ecology of the American Theatre.
 By fostering relationships between professional writers and her students, Risa is developing a new generation of advocates for the new play, the contemporary voice, and the inherent value of collaboration.
 Simultaneously, she is offering some of the most talented playwrights in the country a home in which to safely explore, and providing some of the best production values that exist in the theatre today -- in both the professional and academic spheres.”